ibizaman/selfhostblocks/docs/preface.md

 - You are a user of Self Host Blocks but would like to use your own implementation for a block.
 Head over to the [matrix channel](https://matrix.to/#/#selfhostblocks:matrix.org) (the manual for this is WIP).

+Self Host Blocks uses the full power of NixOS modules to achieve these goals.
+Blocks and service are both NixOS modules.